ed-kung/CSUN-Econ-433/labs/lab01/README.md

 ### Exercise

 26. Los Angeles county is represented in the data by `COUNTYFIP` code 37.
-Try using Excel to calculate the average wage and salary income (`INCWAGE`) for employed people between the ages of 25 and 65 in California in 2019.
+Try using Excel to calculate the average wage and salary income (`INCWAGE`) for employed people between the ages of 25 and 65 in Los Angeles county in 2019.
 Remember that because the ACS is a stratified sample, we need to calculate the average using the sampling weights.

     To calculate a weighted average, where $X_i$ is the value to be averaged and $W_i$ is the weight ($i$ indicates the row number):